 5. Improves Quality Of Life And Physical Function For Those With Arthritis

 Tai chi has proven especially useful to those with rheumatoid arthritis and osteoarthritis.
-As one piece of research of seniors with osteoarthritis found, the participants who practiced tai chi saw significant improvements in not just their physical functioning but also their social functioning, impacting their overall quality of life positively.11
+As one piece of research of seniors with osteoarthritis found, the participants who practiced tai chi saw significant improvements in not just their physical functioning but also their social functioning,

 In fact, there’s even a special sun tai chi style routine designed for those with arthritis.
 Called the “Tai Chi for Arthritis” program, it could help relieve arthritic pain and improve your balance and quality of life.
 It may even help you avoid falls altogether.
 It comprises a warm-up, qigong, 12 sun tai chi movements, and a wind-down.
 You can find out about the nearest practitioner who conducts this program via the Arthritis Foundation USA if you are in the United States, the Arthritis Care in the UK, or the Arthritis Foundations of Australia and Singapore if you’re in that part of the world.12